vhsconnect/basmati/README.md

 ### Packaging

-Basmati is currently available as a crate or as Nix flake
+Basmati is currently available as a crate or as Nix flake.

 ```
 # crate